Dilations of semigroups on von Neumann algebras and noncommutative $\mathrm{L}^p$-spaces: Abstract

 \section{Abstract}

-We prove that any $w^*$-continuous semigroup of factorizable Markov maps acting on a von Neumann algebra $M$ equipped with a state can be dilated by a group of Markov $*$-automorphisms in a manner analogous to the discrete case of one factorizable Markov operator.
-We also give a version of this result for strongly continuous semigroups of operators acting on noncommutative $L^p$-spaces, examples of semigroups to which the results of this paper can be applied and applications of these results to functional calculus of the generators of these semigroups.
+We prove that any weak* continuous semigroup $(T_t)_{t \geq 0}$ of factorizable Markov maps acting on a von Neumann algebra $M$ equipped with a normal faithful state can be dilated by a group of Markov $*$-automorphisms analogous to the case of a single factorizable Markov operator, which is an optimal result.
+We also give a version of this result for strongly continuous semigroups of operators acting on noncommutative $\L^p$-spaces and examples of semigroups to which the results of this paper can be applied.
+Our results imply the boundedness of the McIntosh's $\H^\infty$ functional calculus of the generators of these semigroups on the associated noncommutative $\L^p$-spaces generalising some previous work from Junge, Le Merdy and Xu.
+Finally, we also give concrete dilations for Poisson semigroups which are even new in the case of $\R^n$.

 \makeatletter [1]{#1} \makeatother